Varicella vaccine: History

 Varicella vaccination is recommended in Canada for all healthy children aged 1 to 12, as well as susceptible adolescents and adults 50 years of age and younger; "may be considered for people with select immunodeficiency disorders; and "should be prioritized" for susceptible individuals, including "non-pregnant women of childbearing age, household contacts of immunocompromised individuals, members of a household expecting a newborn, health care workers, adults who may be exposed occupationally to varicella (for example, people who work with young children), immigrants and refugees from tropical regions, people receiving chronic salicylate therapy (for example, acetylsalicylic acid [ASA])," and others.

 Australia has adopted recommendations for routine immunization of children and susceptible adults against chickenpox.

-Other countries, such as the United Kingdom, have targeted recommendations for the vaccine, e.g., for susceptible healthcare workers at risk of varicella exposure.
-In the UK, varicella antibodies are measured as part of the routine of prenatal care, and by 2005 all National Health Service personnel had determined their immunity and been immunized if they were non-immune and had direct patient contact.
-Population-based immunization against varicella is not otherwise practised in the UK.
+In the United Kingdom, the varicella vaccine has been added in 2026 to the routine children vaccination, combined with the MMR vaccine, at ages 12 and 18 months.

 Since 2013, the MMRV vaccine has been offered for free to all Brazilian citizens.

+Other countries, such as France, have targeted recommendations for the vaccine, e.g. for children over 12 years who have not yet been infected with varicella.